vaibhav12/assignment/README.md

 "php artisan key:generate"
 "php artisan config:clear"
 "php artisan config:cache"

+"php artisan serve" to run the project on localhost.

 After Running the Project, Click on Import to get the records.